erfansobhaei/ai_games/README.md

 -  -  -  -  -  ♛  -  -
 -  ♛  -  -  -  -  -  -
 ```
 You can find the indexes of queens in the first line.
-Also, number of non-checking queen pairs of the suggested state is mentioned.
-And you can see visual form of the queens, but this is **not** only output of algorithm.
-There is a **log file** in the same directory, you can see all of the steps with their informations there.
+Also, the number of non-checking queen pairs of the suggested state is mentioned.
+And you can see the visual form of the queens, but this is *not* the only output of the algorithm.
+There is a **log file** in the same directory, you can see all of the steps with their pieces of information there.